Fred Beal: Lawrence and the Wobblies

-In January 1912, Beal, a fifteen-year-old imill hand, stopped machinery and with his co-workers walked out on his employers in his hometown, Lawrence Massachusetts.
+In January 1912, Beal, a fifteen-year-old mill hand, stopped machinery and with his co-workers walked out on his employers in his hometown, Lawrence Massachusetts.
 The Industrial Workers of the World, the “Wobblies”, had shown that a largely female and immigrant workforce could organize.
 Beal recalled that, against all expectations, it was the most recent immigrant groups that sustained the strike over the next two bitterly cold winter months: "the Italians, Poles, Syrians [Lebanese] and Franco-Belgians".

 The Wobblies did not shy from confrontation, but they also courted public opinion.
 In a signature move “Big" Bill Haywood and Elizabeth Gurley Flynn arranged the public transport of hundreds of the strikers' hungry children to sympathetic families in New York, New Jersey, and Vermont.
 When the state's heavy-handed efforts to stop the embarrassing exodus led to Congressional hearings on the working conditions, the mill owners settled.
 Workers in Lawrence and throughout New England secured raises of up to 20 percent.

 Beal signed both with the Wobblies and with Socialist Party of U.S. presidential candidate Eugene Debs, who despite his differences with the syndicalism of the Wobblies' One Big Union, had rallied support for the Lawrence strike.
 In the midst of the post-World War recession and the Red Scare of 1919–20, Beal tried to revive the local IWW organization by forming a Rank and File Committee of Textile Workers.
-While this effort at bottom-up organising was ruthlessly commandeered by the new-formed Communist Party (CPUSA), Beal was drawn to its disciplined militants because they were themselves "workers in the mills".
-His fellow Socialists he had come to view chiefly as “middle-class intellectuals who loved to theorise about Utopia” and felt they were bringing it about when at every election they voted against the major parties.
+While this effort at bottom-up organizing was ruthlessly commandeered by the new-formed Communist Party (CPUSA), Beal was drawn to its disciplined militants because they were themselves "workers in the mills".
+His fellow Socialists he had come to view chiefly as “middle-class intellectuals who loved to theorize about Utopia” and felt they were bringing it about when at every election they voted against the major parties.